abdelhamid-f-nasser/sliver-snap/README.md

 <p style="text-align: center"> 🚀 Sliver Snap is a Flutter package that simplifies the process of adding collapsible and expandable
 app bars to your app.
-It offers smooth transitions that respond seamlessly to user scrolling and snaps to the appropriate mode when the user stops scrolling midway. 💻 It's highly customizable and provides a user-friendly experience.
+It offers smooth transitions that respond seamlessly to user scrolling and snaps to the appropriate mode when the user stops scrolling midway. 💻 It's highly customizable and provides a user-friendly experience. <br>
 Say goodbye to manual implementation and make your Flutter app more interactive and intuitive with Sliver Snap. 🤯 </p>

 <!-- [//]: # (Add Badges here)